 When you pay a flat rate shipping, you pay a single price for the whole transaction.
 Packaging, carrying, tracking, insurance, and delivery are all included.

-Flat rate shipping is a kind of shipping in which the cost is determined by the size of the box.
+Flat-rate shipping is a kind of shipping in which the cost is determined by the size of the box.
 As long as you keep within the limit weight for the box, you can ship any weight for the same fee.
-Each major airline has its own flat rate shipping scheme.
+Each major airline has its flat-rate shipping scheme.
 Flat rate shipping might save you money on eCommerce shipping – or it can cost you more.

 Flat Rates for Major Freight Carriers